cycle/docs/basic/select.md

 # Select Entity
 Cycle ORM provides multiple options to select entity data from the database.
-The most common and recommended methods to use the associated entity repository.
+The most common and recommended method to use the associated entity repository.

 ## Using Repository
 To access repository associated with specific entity use method `getRepository` of orm service: